dotnet/docs/docs/csharp/csharp-7.md

 [!code-csharp[CallingTupleMethod](../../samples/snippets/csharp/new-in-7/new-in-7/program.cs#09_CallingTupleMethod "Calling a tuple returning method")]

-There may be times when you want to unpackage the members of a tuple that was returned from a method.
+There may be times when you want to unpackage the members of a tuple that were returned from a method.
 You can do that by declaring separate variables for each of the values in the tuple.
 This is called *deconstructing* the tuple:

 [!code-csharp[CallingWithDeconstructor](../../samples/snippets/csharp/new-in-7/new-in-7/program.cs#10_CallingWithDeconstructor "Deconstructing a tuple")]